 But you really have to weigh all the pros and cons, not just the cost… and one of the biggest pros for peat pellets is convenience.

 Ok, I’m getting a bit ahead of myself here, so let’s just jump right into the side-by-side comparison of the pros and cons for each of these two seed starting methods.

 - Fun to watch the compressed peat pellets expand when you add water (yes, I’m like a little kid!)

-- Easy start up (you don’t have to fill cells with dirt, just add water to the peat pellet trays and watch the pellets expand)
+- Easy start up (you don’t have to fill cells with dirt, just add water to the peat pellet trays and watch the peat moss discs expand)

 - Less work since you only have to clean and disinfect the seed trays, and not all of those plastic cells